digitalmediabremen/documents/Directions_for_Concept_and_Project_Proposal.md

 ## How do you perform/present the proposal?

-- classically with a projector!
+- Classically with a projector!
-- what could be alternative forms of presentations?
+- What could be alternative forms of presentations?
 - e.g. a performance, a recorded Videos or maybe reading a text?

 ## Make it look nice!